 You can reduce the risks of foodborne illness by knowing which foods are high risk, and avoiding them.

-Other foods to watch out for during pregnancy
+Foods to watch out for during pregnancy

 When you eat out or buy takeaways, avoid the same high-risk foods you would avoid at home.
 Don't eat: